slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 _Note: An App Server must be hosted in order for Rule Actions to function.
 For a brief list of popular hosting options, see [Hosting](/docs/hosting)._

-To see an example app server written for Rule Actions see our [app-components-rule-action-example-app](https://github.com/Asana/app-components-rule-action-example-app) on GitHub.
+To see an example app server written for Rule Actions, see our [app-components-rule-action-example-app](https://github.com/Asana/app-components-rule-action-example-app) on GitHub.

 ### Rule Action Configurations